austencollins/cloudevents-demo/README.md

 ## Quick-Start

-The demo involves a picture of Dan Kohn (executive director of the CNCF) being uploaded to an AWS S3 bucket.
-When the picture is uploaded, the 'aws.s3.object.created' event is converted into a CloudEvent and routed via Serverless Inc.'s [Event Gateway](https://github.com/serverless/event-gateway) to any FaaS functions subscribed to the event.
+The demo involves a picture of [Dan Kohn](./dan_kohn.jpg) (executive director of the CNCF) being uploaded to an AWS S3 bucket.
+When the picture is uploaded, the 'aws.s3.object.created' event is converted into a CloudEvent and routed via a hosted version of [Serverless Inc.'s Event Gateway](https://github.com/serverless/event-gateway) to any FaaS functions subscribed to the event.

 If you would like to integrate into the demo, create a FaaS function that does something with Dan Kohn's image and posts the result to the CloudEventsDemo twitter feed: